tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - how will I know when a risk is worth taking?
 - what's the most important thing to remember about money?
 - what would your advice be if I were drafted to go to war?
+- who do you admire the most? why?

 - do you have a philosophy on life?
 What's your best piece of advice?